Our use of cookies

 The John Taylor Multi Academy Trust (JTMAT) will be the sponsor for this school.

 Planning permission for this project has been granted by Lichfield District Council.
-The application and all associated documents can be viewed by visiting Lichfield District Council planning portal via the link below, and searching for planning application reference 23/01237/REMM:
+The application and all associated documents can be viewed by visiting Lichfield District Council planning portal, and search for planning application reference 23/01237/REMM:

 School expansions